 Habit trackers are exactly as they sound; they are trackers of your daily and weekly habits.
 It is a simple way to measure whether you have completed a habit.
 It is a process that helps you to hold yourself accountable.
 There are many ways that you can design a habit tracker to fit your needs.

-Tracking your habits is a great way to feel more confident and more in control of your day to day tasks.
-When you track your habits on a daily basis gives you a sense of accomplishment and for me it motivates me to continue.
+Tracking your habits is an ideal way to feel more confident and more in control of your day-to-day tasks.
+When you track your habits on a daily basis, it gives you a sense of accomplishment.
+It can be really helpful to start and repeat new habits.
 Having this visual and the art of checking off a habit enable me to not only feel productive but motivates me to complete more of my habits.

-- Acts as a reminder to complete the tasks
+- Acts as reminder to complete the habits

 - Helps to build a routine and structure